 - 6. Spirituality increases the happiness quotient which is helpful in increasing the overall performance of an individual and the organization performance also, which automatically results into the increase in profitability of business.
 The value of correlation obtained is 0.597 - 7.
-The value of correlation obtained between emotional stability and confidence of a person is 0.416, though it is not very high but still the analysis shows that spirituality increases the emotional stability ultimately contributes which to increase in emotional intelligence of a person that results in increase in trust and confidence in others up to a particular level since emotional stability gives ability to view things holistically.
+The value of correlation obtained between emotional stability and confidence of a person is 0.416, though it is not very high but still the analysis shows that spirituality increases the emotional stability which ultimately contributes to increase in emotional intelligence of a person that results in increase in trust and confidence in others up to a particular level since emotional stability gives ability to view things holistically.

-Sr. Hypothesis and factors Calculated Result Remark No. undertaken Correlation 1 H{09} : There is no significant effect of a person's faith in spirituality on the behaviour of a person in the corporate world. r = 0.747, B = 0.524 High Correlation There is a significant effect of an individual's faith in spirituality and his behaviour in the corporate world.
-It is found that every unit increase in individual spirituality will increase the effect of spirituality in the corporate behaviour by 5.24%
+Sr. No. Hypothesis and factors undertaken Calculated Correlation Result Remark 1 H 09 : There is no significant effect of a person's faith in spirituality on the behaviour of a person in the corporate world. r = 0.747, B = 0.524 High Correlation There is a significant effect of an individual's faith in spirituality and his behaviour in the corporate world.It is found that every unit increase in individual spirituality will increase the effect of spirituality in the corporate behaviour by 5.24%